Hariharan15nov/lab-gotta-catch-em-all/README.md

 ```
 pokemonName = Mew
 pokemonNumber = 151
-characteristics = "Mew is a Psychic-type Mythical Pokémon introduced in Generation I.
+characteristics = "Mew is a Psychic-type Mythical PokÃ©mon introduced in Generation I.
 Mew is notable for its unique ability to learn every Technical Machine, Technical Record & Hidden Machine."
 type = "PSYCHIC"
 evolution = "NONE"